-Early Breast Cancer (EBC)
+1. Early Breast Cancer (EBC)

-PHESGO is indicated in combination with chemotherapy for the:
+Phesgo is indicated for use in combination with chemotherapy for:

-• neoadjuvant treatment of patients with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either >2 cm in diameter or node positive) as part of a complete treatment regimen for early breast cancer (see 3.1.2 Clinical Studies)

-• adjuvant treatment of patients with HER2-positive early breast cancer at high risk of recurrence (see 3.1.2 Clinical Studies)
+- The neoadjuvant treatment of adult patients with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either greater than 2 cm in diameter or node positive) as part of a complete treatment regimen for early breast cancer. - The adjuvant treatment of adult patients with HER2-positive early breast cancer at high risk of recurrence.

-Metastatic Breast Cancer (MBC)
+2. Metastatic Breast Cancer (MBC)

-PHESGO is indicated in combination with docetaxel for patients with HER2-positive metastatic or locally recurrent unresectable breast cancer, who have not received previous anti-HER2 therapy or chemotherapy for their metastatic disease.
+Phesgo is indicated for use in combination with docetaxel for the treatment of adult patients with HER2positive metastatic breast cancer who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.